emmawalshdev/living-landscapes/README.md

 * **Navigation**
     * The navigation contains the brand logo and four links which lead to 4 seperate pages.
     * The brand logo is an anchor tag, which is linked to the homepage.
     * The pages are ordered to create a walk-through experience (Home > About > Portfolio > Contact Us)
     * For mobile devices, the navbar is designed to collapse.
-    *  This feature was created with the aid of Bootstrap 4 and styled in with custom CSS.
+    * This feature was created using Bootstrap 4 and styled in with custom CSS.

 * **Contact Us Form**
     * The contact form includes the necessary information required by the team.
     * Several of the fields are required and the user will be alerted by a message if a required field has not been filled in.
+    * Due to the nature of consultation, prices on quotations were not provided on this form; as requested by the team.
+The forms acts as a general enquiry submission.
     * This feature was created using a Bootstrap 4 form and JavaScript.

 * **Meet the Team**
     * All staff memebers are featured in the 'About' section.